josephwilk/strangeloop2014/readme.md

 and your ears are ready to begin their journey.

-##> You encounter a Haskell.
+##> You encounter a Tidal.
 It seems to want to play.

 Tidal is a pattern language written in Haskell.